Vin Diesel And Dwayne Johnson Feud Not Over, ‘Fast 8’ Stars Being Kept Apart

-The bad blood between The Fate of the Furious stars Dwayne “The Rock” Johnson and Vin Diesel even after eight months since their feud on set.
-Apparently, the latest installment to the Fast and the Furious franchise will premiere on April 14, and the team behind the movie are keeping the two macho men away from each other.
+The bad blood between The Fate of the Furious stars Dwayne “The Rock” Johnson and Vin Diesel is not over even after eight months since their feud on set.
+Apparently, the latest installment of the Fast and the Furious franchise will premiere on April 14, and the team behind the movie are keeping the two macho men away from each other.

 Yahoo News reports that an insider revealed that Dwayne “The Rock” Johnson and Vin Diesel are being kept separated as much as possible.
 However, keeping the two apart can only be successful for so long since Universal will require all the cast members to be present when they bring the footage to CinemaCon in Las Vegas.

-Moreover, the report claims that up until that CinemaCon, Johnson and Diesel have been on different continents to promote the eight installment of the Fast and the Furious franchise.
+Moreover, the report claims that up until that CinemaCon, Johnson and Diesel have been on different continents to promote the eighth installment of the Fast and the Furious franchise.
 The latter was done in an effort by Universal to allow the men to simmer down after their feud during the 100-day Atlanta shoot.

 A post shared by Dwayne "The Rock" Johnson (@dwaynej0hnson) on